ibexa/documentation-developer/docs/cookbook/creating_custom_rest_api_response.md

 }
 ```

-To be able to use overridden type you also need to implement new Compiler Pass.
+To be able to use the overridden type you also need to implement new Compiler Pass.
 For more details see [Symfony doc](https://symfony.com/doc/2.8/service_container/compiler_passes.html).

 ```php
 <?php